bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 depending on your application.
 Finally, for both deep learning and MCMC, your hyperparameters matter a lot.
 For example, initial conditions, learning rate schedule, and priors all matter a lot.
-So while a lot of the above techniques help, they are not quite hands off.
+So while a lot of the above techniques help, there's no free lunch here.

 Bayes by Backprop
 =================